 Your Main Character has been exiled from their home village.
 They could go to another village and try to make a new life there, but instead your MC chooses to become a hermit and live alone in the wilderness.
 This is all fine and good until the MC finds a wild forest child laying unconscious near a stream.
 The MC takes the child back to their shelter and weans them back to life.
 Then the MC tries to get the child to tell them where they came from and where they can go back to, but they child refuses to tell and refuses to leave, which infuriates the MC, who wanted to live alone and is now feeling forced into a parental role.
 What happens next?

-You have two characters who got married on a whim, then got divorced after 6 months, then go remarried after a year.
-Now they find themselves having been together for 2 years (since getting remarried) and constantly fighting again.
-They are both contemplating getting 're-divorced', but they have a 1.5 year old and a baby on the way.
+You have two characters who got married on a whim, then got divorced after six months, then got remarried after a year.
+Now they find themselves having been together for two years (since getting remarried) and constantly fighting again.
+They are both contemplating getting "re-divorced," but they have a one-and-a-half-year-old and a baby on the way.
 What do they do?

 Your Main Character finds themselves the victim of a prank pulled on them by their current fiance, who signed them up as contestants on the internet show Bae or Bail.
 The premise of this show, is to test the pranksters partner to see if, when put into a seemingly life-threatening situation with their partner, would stay and try to save their partner or flee like a coward.
 The prank used by your MC's fiance was one that touched upon a legitimate and serious phobia of your MC, who instinctively bailed before they had time to process what was going on.
 In mid-run, your MC ends up running into a car, knocking themselves unconscious, during which time they pee themselves.
 This episode was aired live, so theirs no way to prevent all of the MC's friends from seeing what just happened, resulting in near-instant ostricization once the completely livid and emotionally hurt MC gets home with their fiance, who is also upset because they think they've been bailed on.
 What happens to the characters next, and what becomes of their engagement?